 For the Love of Gaia

-It is timely to announce I am taking part in the exhibition “For the Love of Gaia” at the International Quilt Museum Nebraska with a new work ‘The Downs: Wind Torn’.
-The exhibition was conceived by guest curator Luana Rubin in partnership with the museum and until the doors are open (scheduled for August ) you are welcome take a virtual tour.
+“For the Love of Gaia” first shown at the International Quilt Museum, Nebraska and at the Festival of Quilts UK will continue its tour New England Quilt Museum (NEQM) Jan 12 – Apr 9, 2022 – I am delighted to have ‘The Downs: Wind Torn’ featured.
+The exhibition was conceived by guest curator Luana Rubin in partnership with the museum you are welcome take a virtual tour available here.

-Exploring the connection between landscape, people and place Cas collects found materials as she goes. marks are then created which combine cloth, paint and stitch with a disregard of the divisions of medium usage and application that often define the world of painting and textiles.
-On show at Farfield Mill 24th March -23rd May 2021
+Exploring the connection between landscape, people and place Cas collects found materials as she goes. marks are then created which combine cloth, paint and stitch with a disregard of the divisions of medium usage and application that often define the world of painting and textiles

 Further details of previous exhibitions please see my biography on axis artists or visit my website where you can see examples of my work and collaborations.I am an exhibiting member of Art Textile Made in Britain , a member of the Embroiderers Guild UK and S.E.W